marcelpatrick/Interfaces/README.md

 ```

-## Class Event Manager / Interface
+## Class Event Manager Interface
-- Create a C++ class type Unreal Class : Interface
+- Create a C++ class type UInterface
+- The interface class will work as a template class that determines which functions every enemy will need to implement.
-- This class will declare the function that gets the delegate object that be used to fire the kill event.
+- This class will declare the function that gets the delegate object that will be used to fire the kill event.
 - This function will need to be implemented in the child classes Enemy

 - Header file
-  - Declare a pure virtual function GetKillEvent() that returns the delegate object FEnemyKilled
+  - Declare a pure virtual function GetEnemyKillEvent() that returns the delegate object FEnemyKillEvent
+    - GetEnemyKillEvent() is declared at the Interface, overriden and implemented at the Enemy class and called at the Event Manager GameMode class.
     - Gets the event broadcasted when enemy is killed
     - This function doesn't need to be implemented in this class but must be implemented in the classes that inherit from this one because it's a pure virtual function